kenoi1/website/content/blogs/2025-08-23/index.md

  <img src="https://kenoi.dev/blogs/2025-08-23/installationdialog.png" width="400" style="display: inline-block;" />

- *A screenshot of the VM installation dialog*
+ *A screenshot of the VM installation dialog.*

- The smooth and easy VM installation process of GNOME Boxes had been an inspiration for me and I'd like to improve it in the future by adding a media installer and better error handling later on.
+ The easy VM installation process of GNOME Boxes had been an inspiration for me and I'd like to improve it in the future by adding a media installer and better error handling later on.

 ## Official Coding Begins!